Code of Principles & Practice

 The Association strives for best practice and this document can be used by managers and strategic leads working to improve school attendance.

-To this end, the Education Welfare Service, as part of the Local Education Authority, works in partnership with children and young people, their families, schools, educational services and establishments, and other statutory and voluntary agencies.
+Members of the Association work in partnership with children and young people, their families, schools, educational services and establishments, and other statutory and voluntary agencies.

 Objectives of the Code

-1. The Association for Education Welfare Management (AEWM) is committed to the development of appropriate professional competencies, practices and social work skills within an educational setting.
+- The Association for Education Welfare Management (AEWM) is committed to the development of appropriate professional competencies, practices and appropriate skills to ensure that the child receives an education.

 Statement of Principles

 - Education through regular and beneficial attendance at school or otherwise should be actively promoted.

 - Members have a duty to safeguard children and young people from abuse and exploitation.